Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Build a Tree.md

 **Talk about the different parts of a tree whilst building one out of craft materials** - Can you build a tree?

-Last initially checked on 2024-02-14 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2023-02-10 by Amy Migunda (aom36@cam.ac.uk)
+Last initially checked on 2024-02-14 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2024-02-15 by Isobel Gilham (ig419@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->